-Amazon Studios did not release character details, but some media outlets have released unofficial details.
+As of now, Amazon Studios has yet to release character descriptions, but some media outlets have released unofficial details.

 Aramayo, who U.S. audiences know as young Ned Stark from seasons 6 and 7 of Game of Thrones, reportedly replaced Will Poulter (Black Mirror: Bandersnatch), who was cast in a lead role, according to news reports, but pulled out due to scheduling conflicts.

 His Dark Materials actress Clark reportedly will portray the young version of Galadriel, the role played by Cate Blanchett in Jackson’s Lord of the Rings and The Hobbit movies.

 Mawle most recognizably played Benjen Stark on HBO’s Game of Thrones.
 Variety reported in October that sources say he will play a villain named Oren.
 (Could he be a Ranger perhaps?)

 In July, actor Kavenagh was said to be in talks to play a character called Tyra — a name new to Middle-earth.